-14 San Joaquin County has identified the following underserved populations.
+&lt;sup>15 San Joaquin County has identified the following underserved populations.
 In some instances, these populations are represented in treatment, but less so in prevention and early intervention.
 A) Hispanic/Latino; B) Asian; C) Black/African American; D) American Indian; E) Transitional Age Youth; F) Older Adult; G) Homeless; H) Veterans; I) LGBTQ: J) Non-English speaking.
 The following is a summary of data on referrals to treatment and PEI programs for underserved populations.

-Prevention and Early Intervention Program15:
+Prevention and Early Intervention Program: